qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/faq/index.rst

 How to ask a QGIS question?
 ---------------------------

-If you are going to ask QGIS related question via the mailing lists, please provide enough information to help others easily understand what your problem is.
+If you are going to ask QGIS related question via the :ref:`mailing lists <QGIS-mailinglists>`, please provide enough information to help others easily understand what your problem is.
 Without a clear and precise question, it is very hard to answer for anybody or takes just too much time because the answer will be a question to you etc etc.